solaimanhridoy/LearnPostgreSQl/README.md

 ##### Accessing without Switching Accounts

-Following is the command that will log into Postgres without the intermediary *bash* shell in between.:
+Following is the command that will log into Postgres without the intermediary *bash* shell in between.
+That means this will redirect to you on the `psql` command prompt:

 `$ sudo -u postgres psql`